theochem/horton/doc/tech_dev_checklist.rst

 * **C0103**: invalid-name (C0103).
 Invalid %s name “%s”%s Used when the name doesn’t match the regular expression associated to its type (constant, variable, class...).

+The following is disabled to allow access to the protected members of the (not-so-well-designed) Matrix classes:

+* **W0212**: protected-access.
+Access to a protected member %s of a client class Used when a protected member (i.e. class member with a name beginning with an underscore) is access outside the class or a descendant of the class where it’s defined.

 The following are excluded due false positives:

 * **E0611**: no-name-in-module.
 No name %r in module %r Used when a name cannot be found